kevinveenbirkenbach/cymais/roles/pc-developer-tools-java/README.md

 ## Running the Role
 To utilize this role:
-1. Ensure the `computer-playbook` repository is cloned to your machine.
+1. Ensure the `cymais` repository is cloned to your machine.
 2. Verify that the dependencies (`java` and `pc-developer-tools`) are correctly set up and configured in your playbook.
 3. Navigate to the directory containing the `pc-developer-tools-java` role.
 4. Execute the role using Ansible.
 Ensure that you have the appropriate permissions and environment for installing and configuring the development tools.